 Researchers analysed genetic information from a group of people aged from 39 to 73, whose levels of neuroticism had been measured by a personality questionnaire.

 DNA analysis combined with the personality data uncovered 116 gene variations linked to neuroticism.

-Researchers from the Centre for Cognitive Ageing and Cognitive Epidemiology (CCACE) at the School of PPLS found that genes associated with neuroticism had some overlap with genes linked to a susceptibility to depression and some other psychiatric conditions.
+Researchers from the University found that genes associated with neuroticism had some overlap with genes linked to a susceptibility to depression and some other psychiatric conditions.

 More than half of the genetic variations associated with neuroticism are expressed in the brain.

 This is the largest study of its kind in the area of personality.
 These discoveries promise paths to understand the mechanisms whereby some people become depressed, and of broader human differences in happiness.
 They are a resource for those seeking treatments for depression.

 For millennia it has been recognised that people have a greater or lesser tendency to feel low, worry, and experience other negative emotions.
 We knew that a part of the explanation is genetic differences between people, but it’s been a mystery which genes are involved.
 These new results, from the very large UK Biobank sample, make a substantial contribution to solving that mystery by pointing to many specific places in the genome that are linked with neuroticism.

 The study is published in the journal Nature Genetics.